MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Unpublish-MgUserDriveListContentType](/powershell/module/Microsoft.Graph.Users.Actions/Unpublish-MgUserDriveListContentType?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Unpublish-MgUserDriveListContentType](/powershell/module/Microsoft.Graph.Users.Actions/Unpublish-MgUserDriveListContentType?view=graph-powershell-1.0)

 ### [Update-MgBetaUserChatInstalledApp](Update-MgBetaUserChatInstalledApp.md)
 Upgrade an app installation within a chat.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgUserChatInstalledApp](/powershell/module/Microsoft.Graph.Users.Actions/Update-MgUserChatInstalledApp?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Update-MgUserChatInstalledApp](/powershell/module/Microsoft.Graph.Users.Actions/Update-MgUserChatInstalledApp?view=graph-powershell-1.0)